srjr-hkannan/BacColonyGrowth/README.md

 ### DEMO DESCRIPTION
 +	The demo simulates *E.coli* colony growth for the first 10 h on a small agar region with 20 mM initial glucose concentration.
 +	To run the demo simulation, follow the instructions described in previous sections with the input file **“inputFile_20mM_SmallSimulation.txt”**.
-+	The expected output can be found in the “expected_output” folder inside the “run_sim” folder.
++	The expected output can be found in the “expected_output.zip” folder inside the “run_sim” folder.
 +	The runtime of the demo on a personal laptop with a AMD Ryzen 7 5800H with Radeon Graphics (3.20 GHz) processor and 16 GB RAM was ~ 1 hours.